Frequently Asked Questions

 Salary Reduction and Cash Match Agreements (if applicable), are initiated by the vendor and employee.
 Forms are retained in the employee’s personnel file.

-If you are over-deferring, immediate action must be taken to correct the situation.
+If you are over-deferring, you must take immediate action to correct the situation.

 Employee Responsibility